Lautsänger Journey — wired headphones, fitted with Lautsänger Components

 Cable pouch Included

 Tonalitá is the exclusive North American distributor of Lautsänger.
-Every modification is done by hand, one pair at a time, in a small workshop in Hirschhorn am Neckar, Germany — by the team Atmani founded in 2019.
+Every modification is done by hand, one pair at a time, at the Lautsänger manufactory in Hirschhorn am Neckar, Germany.

 The 30-day trial includes